19.04.2018 - 10.06.2018

 Pedro Gómez-Egaña, Olphaert den Otter, Thomson & Craighead, Anton Vrede

-Anytime Now, a group exhibition focusing on feelings of tension and global instability, opens at TENT on Thursday 19 April.
+Anytime Now focuses on feelings of tension and global instability.
 The exhibition responds to a ubiquitous feeling of anxiety engendered by the perceived threat of war, terrorism, climate change, social polarisation, and the erosion of the welfare state.
 The exhibition also questions the feeling that the end of an era is approaching.
 With impressive images, the artists evoke both a sense of immediate threat and measures of time beyond human comprehension.
 With the continuous presence of live performers, the inescapable question of humankind’s role forms the heart of this exhibition.